amarpan/how-to-write-a-README/README.md

   <br>
   ![Version](https://img.shields.io/badge/version-2.0-gold)

-  ### If you find this tutorial helpful, please give it a :star:
+  ### If you find this tutorial helpful, please consider giving it a :star:

 </div>